New Zealand DJ class locomotive: In service

-The DJ class locomotives were designed as a versatile mixed-traffic diesel-electric locomotive capable of being used in mainline service or on branch lines where their light axle loading of 10.66 tonnes gave them an advantage on lightly-laid lines over heavier types such as the DG class A1A-A1A and DI class Co-Co locomotives, which had been built for similar purposes.
+The DJ class locomotives were designed as a versatile mixed-traffic diesel-electric locomotive capable of being used in mainline service or on branch lines where their light axle loading of 10.66 tonnes gave them an advantage on lightly laid lines over heavier types such as the DG class A1A-A1A and DI class Co-Co locomotives, which had been built for similar purposes.
 When working in multiple with these classes, it was common practice to have the DJ as the lead locomotive due to its superior cab conditions and visibility.

 Following the arrival of the full order of the DJ class locomotives, steam traction on freight ended on the East Coast in March 1969 and the West Coast in July 1969.
 When the DJ class were ordered, no provision was made for train heating, which prevented the class from being used on the overnight expresses.
 Eventually, steam heat vans were transferred from the North Island Night Limited when the Silver Star was delivered a year late in November 1971.

 The DJ class were the first locomotives in New Zealand to employ an AC/DC transmission; all previous diesel locomotive types had DC/DC transmissions.
 AC current was rectified to DC using silicon rectifiers feeding the traction motors.

 They were also turbocharged with a 1050 hp rating, but were only safe for five minutes an hour at that rating, with operation at 975 hp for an hour on, and 835 hp for the next hour.
-The locomotives were not reliable for the entire length of their first passenger use on the 11-hour run, summer South Island Limited in 1968-69 with two DJ locomotives, or one DJ and one DG locomotive pulling up to 14 carriages on the service.
+The locomotives were not reliable for the entire length of their first passenger use on the 11-hour run, summer South Island Limited in 1968–69 with two DJ locomotives, or one DJ and one DG locomotive pulling up to 14 carriages on the service.

 Southerner Blue

 Following the introduction of the Southerner passenger train between Christchurch and Invercargill in 1970, the DJ class were chosen as the preferred locomotive for this train.
 Three locomotives were specifically repainted in a new blue livery dubbed "Southerner Blue" to match the train, although it was not unusual to see a red DJ locomotive hauling the Southerner on occasion.
-With fewer stops, the DJ class hauling the lighter, 200 ton eight carriage Southerner offered slightly higher stop to start average speed than the steam-hauled South Island Limited, with 47 mi average speed between Ashburton and Timaru and between Ashburton and Christchurch.
-The most impressive passenger running of the DJ was undoubtedly on the Picton Express.
-The DJ class cut running times by more than an hour, on the steep route with three 1/35 grades in 1976-8 and hauling loads of up to 250 passengers.
+With fewer stops, the DJ class hauling the lighter, 200 ton eight carriage Southerner offered a slightly higher stop-to-start average speed than the steam-hauled South Island Limited, with 47 mi average speed between Ashburton and Timaru and between Ashburton and Christchurch.
+On the Picton Express the DJ class cut running times by more than an hour, on the steep route with three 1/35 grades in 1976-8 and hauling loads of up to 250 passengers.
 Other passenger duties included the Christchurch - Greymouth passenger train (rebranded as the TranzAlpine from 1987) following the end of railcar services in 1976.

 The greatest improvement offered by the DJ over the JA class steam locomotives was in hill climbing particularly on the Greymouth-Otira section of the Midland line and in moving heavy slow freight.